samoskyd/ProtoProject.API/README.md

 3. **Organize**: Organize tasks in sequences and folders.
 4. **Collaborate**: Share tasks securely with others via unique hashes.
 5. **User Interaction**: Connect and make friends with fellow app users to enhance collaboration.

-## API Documentation

-For detailed API documentation and usage examples, please refer to the [API Documentation](link_to_api_docs.md) provided with this project.

-## License

-This project is licensed under the [MIT License](LICENSE.md).
-You are free to use, modify, and distribute it as per the terms of the license.